 HOW TO MAKE THE BEST HEALTHY PUMPKIN SPICE CHAI LATTE

 To start, you’ll obviously need… Chai.
-Chai actually refers to a specific type of black tea also made with spices.
+Chai refers to a specific type of black tea made with spices.
 Cardamom, ginger, cinnamon, and allspice are the most common ones!

 Instead of Mom’s usual chai concentrate, I bought regular chai bags.
 Just steep and brew like regular tea!
 To make sure the chai flavor was strong enough, I used 2 tea bags and steeped them for 10+ minutes to make this healthy pumpkin spice chai latte.

 Psst… I learned a while ago that saying “chai tea” is just as redundant as saying “ATM machine.”
-Nerdy food fact for ya! 😉
+Nerdy food fact for you! 😉

 Next comes the latte part… aka the milk!
 For Mom’s healthy pumpkin spice chai latte, I used her favorite unsweetened vanilla almond milk.
 That’s the only kind of milk she buys these days, and since she loves pouring it in her morning bowls of cereal, I figured she’d love it in this too!